telerik/winforms-docs/ribbonbar/getting-started/creating-the-start-menu-quick-access-toolbar-and-shortcuts.md

 # Creating the Start Menu, Quick Access Toolbar, and Shortcuts

 This tutorial is in three parts.
-First, you will create a Quick Access Toolbar with some functionality on a Telerik RadRibbonBar.
+First, you will create a Quick Access Toolbar with some functionality on a __RadRibbonBar__.
 Then, you will add a Start Menu to add more functionality.
 Last, you will create keyboard shortcuts to some of these functions.

+## Prepare an ImageList to be Used in the Telerik RadRibbonBar

+1. Drag a WinForms __ImageList__ component from the toolbox to the form.
+In the area below the design surface, you will see __imageList1__.

+1. Using the Images Collection Editor, add the desired images to the __ImageList__.
+You can use the existing images, or any similar sized images or icons that you have available.
+For more help with this task, see [How to: Add or Remove ImageList Images with the Designer in the Visual Studio](http://msdn2.microsoft.com/en-us/library/ms233674.aspx) documentation.

 ## Adding a Telerik RadRibbonBar